CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/pycharm/use_pycharm.md

     1. In your project file viewer
     2. Browse to `assemblyline-base/dev/core`
-    3. Right click on `docker-compose.yml`
+    3. Right-click on `docker-compose.yml`
     4. Select `Create 'core: Compose Deploy...'`
     5. Click `OK`
     6. You'll notice on the top right that a new Compose deployment has been created for core services, hit the play button next to it to launch the containers.

     !!! tip
         From now on you can just select that Compose deployment for core components from the dropdown up top and hit the run button to launch it.
-It is good practice to Edit the configurations and give it a proper name.
+It is good practice to Edit the configuration and give it a proper name.

 === "Docker-compose (Pycharm Community)"